this dead forum gets a nod

 Got breakfast at Lyndee’s Restaurant.
 Had the feel of a real, genuine small town diner, but overlain with a patchy veneer of Cracker Barrel idolatry.
 But the food was alright if maybe a little overpriced.
 I guess they’re still paying off their antique Americana conceits.

 Then it was 23 miles to Marthasville on the Katy.
-As reported in ‘where I am: 5/17’ (http://bikeset.wordpress.com/2009/05/17/), Marthasville is where I left the Katy and headed north.
+As reported in ‘where I am: 5/17’ (https://bikeset.wordpress.com/2009/05/17/), Marthasville is where I left the Katy and headed north.
 In Wright City, I crossed I-70 and got lunch at a Mexican restaurant called Ruiz Castillo after finding everything south of I-70 closed (and verifying in a gas station that this was, in fact, the case: it was Sunday).
 It wasn’t that I didn’t want Mexican, it was that I had to cross the Interstate hungry: Ruiz Castillo was the only restaurant in town on the north side of I-70, and the only restaurant open on a Sunday.
 But I endured the noisy Interstate over my growling stomach, and it was a good, filling, cheap meal, and the restaurant, right next to the Interstate, was a place I’d driven by many times with some small curiosity over its unnecessarily grand size.
 Up close, it’s still oversized, and the four occupied tables had to cope with their existential significance in the sea of open tables and empty space.

 Leaving Wright City, I entered an overgrowth of residential plats and underdeveloped roadways that left me feeling depressed: sprawl 50 miles from St. Louis, an exurbs grown out of nobody’s money or good intentions.
 Turning east on SR 47 in Troy, I saw that I’d be crossing Highway 61 on my way to Cuivre River, so I stopped, struck up Highway 61 Revisited on the iPhone, and the opening strains of ‘Like a Rolling Stone’ gave aural courage against that busy roadway.
 I stopped it sometime before ‘Desolation Row’ though, ‘cause I was wondering hopelessly around Cuivre River State Park, looking for the campground, and finally I called the park office for directions.